 – Kai Greene, Pro Bodybuilder

-But if you like to switch up your workout routine—a recommended practice that can prevent plateauing and muscle imbalances—then you should go for compact home gyms that you can use to perform varied whole body workout routines .
+But if you like to switch up your workout routine—a recommended practice that can prevent plateauing and muscle imbalances—then you should go for compact home gyms that you can use to perform varied whole-body workout routines.

-Out of all the best compact home gyms reviewed, the Total Gym XLS was the definite standout.
+Out of all the best compact home gyms I reviewed, the Total Gym XLS was the definite standout.

-It requires no assembly, folds for easier storage, offers a wide variety of exercise options—including Pilates—and comes with plenty of instructional videos that make it the perfect exercise tool for advanced users and beginners.
+Some of the things I liked the most about this machine were that it requires no assembly, folds for easier storage, offers a wide variety of exercise options—including Pilates—and comes with plenty of instructional videos that make it the perfect exercise tool for advanced users and beginners.

 Add to that its considerable weight capacity of 400 pounds, and the deal is already sealed.

-This machine ticks all the boxes when it comes to convenience, functionality, and portability, and I believe that’s what makes the Total Gym XLS the best compact home gym.
+Speaking from my point of view, this machine ticks all the boxes when it comes to convenience, functionality, and portability, and I believe that’s what makes the Total Gym XLS the best compact home gym.